|Date||Tournament||Surface||Speed||Draw||Pls.||Part.||Str.||Elo||Cm.||1-st Favorite||2-nd Favorite||Forecast|

 Tournament Forecast is driven by individual Match Prediction.
 In each round, probabilities for each match in the draw are calculated using Neural Network Match Prediction Algorithm.

 Based on this probabilities, chances for probable matchups in the further tournament rounds are calculated.
 Finally, probability of the player to win the title is calculated as a multiplier of probabilities to win in the each or the rounds.

 If the round is far, like semi-final or final, there are many potential opponents and probabilities for a player to win over all of them are calculated.

 For example, probability to win the title depends on the probability of the player to reach the final as well as probabilities of all players in the other half of the draw to reach the final, multiplied by probabilities for player to win the final match over the each of them.

 Tracking Tournament Progress

 As tournament progresses, outcome of some matches gets known, thus the match probabilities are set to 100% and 0% for the winner and for the loser respectively.

 Elo Ratings are recalculated after the each round and Elo rating points earned/lost by wins/loss in all the previous rounds (including current round if the match is finished) are presented in brackets.

 Sometimes, as initial tournament draws are out, they include unknown qualifiers.
-Probability for the player to win over the unknown qualifier is determined by variation of the Match Prediction algorithm that includes average Elo Rating and ATP ranking points of the qualifiers as well as winning percentages vs qualifiers, overall and by surface, level, etc...
+Probability for the player to win over an unknown qualifier is determined by variation of the Match Prediction algorithm that includes average Elo Rating and ATP ranking points of the qualifiers as well as winning percentages vs qualifiers, overall and by surface, level, etc...

 Lets name match probability that player A wins over player B as PmA vs B.